Plant taxonomy classifies the trees from which Neem oil is derived as Azadirachta indica A. Juss.

 Organic Insecticide: How to Apply:

 According to the people who sell the specific product that I tested ("70% Neem Oil"), "Mix 70% Neem Oil at the rate of 2 tablespoons (1 ounce) per gallon of water.
 Thoroughly mix solution and spray all plant surfaces (including undersides of leaves) until completely wet."
+Garden Gorilla puts out the easiest garden sprayer to use that I've tested so far.

 Organic Insecticide: When to Apply: